 What is summer without a trip to the county fair?
-Once again, Gridley hosts the three-day, something-for-everyone event from August 22-25.
+Once again, Gridley hosts the Butte County Fair, a three-day, something-for-everyone event from August 26-29.
 Affordable entry is a license to fill up a day with activity, from piglet racing, animal exhibits and livestock judging to a range of rides ranging across a spectrum of thrills.

 And, of course, no county fair would be complete without a few culinary pleasures: funnel cake, hot dogs, Sno-Cones, and soft pretzels are all ready to help nail that essential late-summer county fair vibe.